LGBT Travel Vietnam: Sapa Adventure tour Visits Ethnic Minority Hill Tribe Villages

 Prices and Hotels

 We offer several different hotels in Sapa, including the five-star Victoria Sapa (which also uses the Victoria private train).
 If you have a specific hotel in mind, please let us know.
 All of the hotels we use are carefully chosen for location, amenities, quality of service, security and value.
-We only use hotels that are gay-owned, gay-managed or gay-friendly.
-We inspect most hotels at least once a year.
+We use only hotels that are LGBT-friendly.

 To see prices and compare hotels please click on the "$" button on the left.
 If you have questions or suggestions about the hotels we use, please email us.